Talking about bodily functions is either taboo for some people or often the center of conversation for others.

-The topic digestive health is a source of intrigue and frustration for individuals dealing with issues such as irritable bowel syndrome (IBS) where symptoms include constipation, diarrhea, gas, bloating, discomfort, and intolerances to certain foods and chemicals.
+The topic of digestive health is a source of intrigue and frustration for individuals dealing with issues such as irritable bowel syndrome (IBS), where symptoms include constipation, diarrhea, gas, bloating, discomfort, and intolerances to certain foods and chemicals.

-Clearly problems with the GI tract are inconvenient as they are painful.
+Clearly, problems with the GI tract are inconvenient and painful.
 As a result, quality of life may be severely compromised.

-Drugs may help manage symptoms, yet side-effects from prescriptions add to the distress.
-In severe cases, removing part of the intestines and colon may be necessary.
-Holistic practices that further mental relation, such as deep breathing, yoga and acupuncture are beneficial.
+Drugs may help manage symptoms, yet side effects from prescriptions add to the distress.
+Removing part of the intestines and colon may be necessary in severe cases.
+Holistic practices that further mental relation, such as deep breathing, yoga, and acupuncture, are beneficial.
 Certain patients are motivated to find and correct the underlying causes of gastrointestinal dysfunction.
 Unfortunately, the medical paradigm falls short in this quest.

 IBS is not a single disease with a single cause.
-It is a complex collection of symptoms where there is no simple solution.
-Depending on the person, the condition frequently mimics an autoimmune syndrome where the body’s defense system mistakenly attacks its very own tissues.
-It takes an integrative approach to address a multi-faceted condition.
+It is a complex collection of symptoms for which there is no simple solution.
+Depending on the person, the condition frequently mimics an autoimmune syndrome in which the body’s defense system mistakenly attacks its own tissues.
+Addressing this multifaceted condition requires an integrative approach.

 The process of functional medicine detective work allows Dr. Caroline to look beyond the surface.